 Can I Challenge The Amount Of Childcare Cost As Excessive?

-If the custodial parent lives locally, support magistrates and judges are familiar with typical costs of day care or babysitters in the area.
+If the custodial parent lives locally, support magistrates and judges are familiar with the typical costs of day care or babysitters in the area.
 The magistrate will probably not limit reimbursement based upon the cost of the cheapest provider available, and may be very reluctant to limit reimbursement at all in high income situations.
-The non custodial parent will have to be prepared to present some kind of admissible evidence as to the average cost of day care or child care in the local area.

 If you are going to resolve your child support case by using a written agreement, you or your lawyer should try to include a clause that either the payments will be made directly to the day care or preschool or require that the mother provide bills and/ or receipts within a certain time after she pays in order to qualify for reimbursement.